• Brain atlas sensitivity

 unsigned int detnum; /** number of detectors in the simulation */

-unsigned int colcount; /** how many output files per detected photon */
+unsigned int colcount; /** how many output columns per detected photon */

-unsigned int totalphoton; /** how many total photon simulated */
+unsigned int totalphoton; /** how many total photons simulated */

 unsigned int detected; /** how many photons are detected (not necessarily all saved) */